-Three Ways to Invest a Million Dollars for Cash Flow Every Month!
+3 Ways To Invest A Million Dollars For Cash Flow Every Month!

 By, Joseph Hogue

 You’ve won the lottery!
 Your numbers came in, you got a hot tip on a horse and it paid off.
-Whether you’ve hit that seven-figure payday or you’re just dreaming you did, it’s time to put that money to work!
-Don’t blow the money, here’s how to invest 1 million dollars for guaranteed income (or for cash flow to live on).
+Whether you’ve hit that seven-figure payday or you have scrimped, saved and invested to reach the 7 figure mark, it’s time to put that money to work!
+Don’t blow the money, here’s how to invest 1 million dollars for income (or for cash flow to live on).

 Instead of rushing out to buy that new Lamborghini and the five-figure insurance that goes with it, setting up a few income investments will make sure the good times never stop.
 Whether it’s through passive income ideas or the ones we’ll cover below, making your money work FOR you is the only true path to financial freedom that lasts forever.

-How to Invest a Million Dollars for Income with Traditional Income Investments
+1. How To Invest A Million Dollars For Income With Traditional Income Investments

 The first place most investors go to when thinking about putting their cash to work is in traditional investments like stocks and bonds.
 It’s not a bad place to start but you’ll also want to look for income in the ideas we’ll cover later in the post.